 Choosing the best air purifier for you

-When buying an air purifier the most important question you need to ask yourself is what exactly do you want the system to do?
-Specific air purifiers, often because of how they have been designed, are expert at certain types of purification, while others have a focus on cleaning specific room sizes.
+When buying an air purifier, the most important question you need to ask yourself is what exactly do you want the system to do?
+Specific air purifiers, often because of how they have been designed, are experts at certain types of purification, while others have a focus on cleaning specific room sizes.

 For example, if you have pets in your home and have one or more family members who suffer from allergies, then you should probably be looking for an air purifier that scores well in the removal of pet dander (flecks of skin shed by cats, dogs, rodents, birds and other animals with fur or feathers).

-Equally, if you’re looking to outfit an open-plan kitchen-diner apartment then you should be looking for a different air purifier than if you are trying to clean the air in a house bedroom—after all, you’re going to want to consider smoke in the former far more than in the latter.
+If you’re looking to outfit an open-plan apartment, then you should be looking for a different air purifier than if you are trying to clean the air in a house bedroom—after all, you’re going to want to consider smoke.

 Price and portability are also factors to consider.
 We think you should be ideally looking to spend a couple of hundred dollars on an air purifier.
 However, that doesn’t mean you should discredit models that are cheaper or more expensive especially if your specific needs will benefit from one of these models.

 Air purifiers aren’t regulated like ozone generators, so it’s important to be aware of what each product does.
 Here’s a quick rundown of what you need to know.